Eva LeWitt

 Eva LeWitt was born in 1985 in Spoleto, Italy.
 She lives and works in New York.

-The exhibition is organized by Kelly Taxter, the Barnett and Annalee Newman Curator of Contemporary Art, The Jewish Museum.
+The exhibition series is organized by Kelly Taxter, the Barnett and Annalee Newman Curator of Contemporary Art, The Jewish Museum.

 The exhibition is made possible by the generous support of Wendy Fisher.